henrybear327/Codeforces/readme.md

   double s = y / x;
   ```
 * Not all the restrictions are actually possible!!
 (Round 333 Problem C, Round 327 C)
-* be aware of working with long long int.
+* Be aware while working with long long int.
 See `Educational Round 6 problem D`
+* Don't use `memset` unless it's necessary!.
+See `Educational Round 6 problem E`

 # Command